 • Sustainable FeaturesTargets LEED Gold

-The new design ensures the conservation of all five heritage resources on the site, including the complete retention and seismic upgrade of the Commodore Ballroom and Commodore Lanes bowling and billiards.
-Additionally, the proposal incorporates much-needed, back-of-house upgrades that benefit both the Commodore Ballroom and the Orpheum Theatre, resulting in 40% more shows.
-An all-year restaurant and lounge promenade on level four will feature a covered sidewalk while providing a visual transition between the heritage buildings and the new structure above.
+The new design ensured the conservation of all five heritage resources on the site, including the complete retention and seismic upgrade of the Commodore Ballroom and Commodore Lanes bowling and billiards.
+Additionally, the proposed changes incorporated much-needed, back-of-house upgrades that would benefit both the Commodore Ballroom and the Orpheum Theatre, resulting in 40% more shows.
+An all-year restaurant and lounge promenade on level four would feature a covered sidewalk while providing a visual transition between the heritage buildings and the new structure above.

-The new 16-storey tower will provide 400,000 sq ft of office space within the upper levels.
-The upper eight levels have large outdoor terraces, made possible by the building’s gradual north-south height transition between the taller buildings to the north and the shorter buildings to the south in the Granville Entertainment District.
-The design ensures greater accessibility for all and aims to revitalize the 800 Block with greater engagement from locals and visitors alike.
+The designed 16-storey tower proposed would’ve held 400,000 sq ft of office space within the upper levels.
+The upper eight levels featured large outdoor terraces, made possible by the building’s gradual north-south height transition between the taller buildings to the north and the shorter buildings to the south in the Granville Entertainment District.
+The design centered on greater accessibility for all and aimed to revitalize the 800 Block with greater engagement from locals and visitors alike.

 Renders courtesy Perkins&Will